-2. Scale maps.
-For each location, a scale map(s), produced in accordance with a specification, should be submitted for each frame.
 Following the submission of data, some administrative work using the Outsmart IMS system may be required.
 Please contact Outsmart for more information.

 Every quarter, to a regular pattern, Route takes a snapshot of the frame data held by Outsmart.
 This data set is processed through the Route models and thoroughly checked, a sequence that takes three months.
 Once data has been modelled, audience files are ready for insertion into software platforms.

 However, any new environments being included must first be rigorously tested and scrutinized.
 This work - known as validation - takes place at Route.
 A technical assessment is made, and the data is approved (or not as the case may be) for publication.

 Published data is made available to a regular quarterly pattern.

 There will always be a certain amount of fluctuation in the Route data.
 This is owing to its complexity, and the need for it to be updated with respect to behaviour trends year to year.
 The data changes because the real world changes.